 After presenting the supporting sentences, you should analyze how the evidence connects to the topic sentence and what it means for the paper overall.
 Do not assume that the reader will automatically make connections, it is important to make it clear in this writer’s analysis section so that the overall links and ideas are fully explained.

 Commentary in an Essay – learn more about analysis in essays and see some examples of commentaries.

-The conclusion is usually one or two sentences that clearly explain how the evidence connects to the topic sentence and why it is important.
-A concluding sentence is the main takeaway from the paragraph and should present deeper insight into the supporting details and claims made in the paragraph.
+The conclusion is usually one or two sentences that clearly show how the supporting facts connect to the topic sentence and why it is important.
+A concluding sentence is the main takeaway and should present deeper insight into the supporting details and claims made in the paragraph.

-A transition sentence at the end of a body paragraph is useful to improve the flow of the essay overall.
-A transition link is not always required but essentially hints at the content of the next paragraph and leads into its first sentence.
+This last sentence of a body paragraph is useful to improve the flow of the essay overall.
+It is not always required but essentially hints at the content of the next paragraph and leads into its first sentence.